noahsamoa/htmx-tw-jq/README.md

 ### Notes

-- The empty tailwind.config.js is there so you VSCode cats can use your IntelliSense extension out-of-the-box.
+- The empty tailwind.config.js is there so you can use your IntelliSense extension out-of-the-box.